How to use Apple Hardware Test on your Mac

 Learn more

-• Some Mac computers that were produced with OS X Lion v10.7 or later will start up from AHT over the Internet if your startup disc doesn't contain AHT, or if you hold down Option-D at startup.
-This requires an Internet connection over Ethernet or Wi-Fi.
+• Some Mac computers that came with OS X Lion v10.7 or later will start up from AHT over the internet if your startup disk doesn’t contain AHT, or if you hold down Option-D during the startup process.
+This requires an internet connection over Ethernet or Wi-Fi.

 Published Date: